Rated: the food and drink April Fools’ day pranks for 2023

 Milliways Plasti Chews

-Milliways aped its competitors’ packaging, but with a host of plasticky flavours such as credit card, plastic straw and plastic bad.
+Milliways aped its competitors’ packaging, but with a host of plasticky flavours such as credit card, plastic straw and plastic bag.
 And then didn’t even put its own logo on the packaging.

 Why?
 Because Milliways doesn’t use plastic in its gum.
 Talk about leaving a bad taste in people’s mouths.